johnsonw6558/cyoa-project/scenarios/search-for-exit.md

-As you try to search, you trip on something which causes you to hit your head and faint
+As you are searching for an exit in the dark room, you accidentally tripped on something, fell over and hit your head on something and fainted.

 [Start Over](../start.md)